nbeaver/vcard2csv/readme.rst

 :author: Nathaniel Beaver

-This is a script to turn a directory full of vCard files into a single CSV file.
+This is a Python 2/3 script to turn a directory full of vCard files into a single CSV file.
 It can also be imported and used as a module.